Lettuce nutritional value includes a rich source of flavonoids and folate.

 Yet many of us eat only iceberg lettuce, if that.
 It's little wonder we find a salad dull; it is indeed uninteresting.

 Nevertheless we have been fooled into thinking that we need eat only those foods that we find attractive.
 It's a gross falsity; there are many dishes we must consume if we want to be strong.
-Whether we find them tasty or not is far less relevant.
+Whether we find them tasty or not is simply no relevant.
 The coloured lettuces are amongst the best.

 Green leafed lettuce is a rich source of choline too; that's a B vitamin involved along with folate in methylating toxic homocysteine.
 A deficiency causes birth defects amongst many other serious diseases.